DSri01/ENGG1340_Group_163_Project-/README.md

 The points accumulated are used in battles and quests as the game progresses.

 ## Instruction to play
+Please make sure that **all** the repository contents are present to play the game.

 **Step 1: Create the executable Game file**

+To play the game, we have to create the exectable file "Game".
+To do so, enter command "make Game" in the terminal.

+Please enter "make Game" command when the repository contents are copied anywhere.

-The game is played by first entering command "make Game", which creates an executable file "Game" (Though you do not need to enter command "make Game" again and again if "Game" executable file is already present).
+(Though you do not need to enter command "make Game" again and again if "Game" executable file is already present, but, please enter command "make Game" if the repository, or its contents are copied the first time).

 *Note:* You can use "make clean" command to remove all .o files.